sushrutk/robust_sparse_mean_estimation/README.md

 Explanation of Files
 ==
-* `robustlib.py`: Library containing code for robust mean estimation and robust PCA algorithms as well as to plot comparisons between these.
+* `robustlib.py`: Library containing code for robust mean estimation and robust PCA algorithms as well as to plot comparisons between the performance of these algorithms across various noise models.

 * `experiments_notebook.ipynb`: A Jupyter notebook with code to generate plots that are seen in the paper.
+(To install jupyter, please visit https://jupyter.org/install).

 Reference
 ==